Shareaza: History

-In mid-2002 Stokes released the first version of a gnutella client he had written and dubbed "Shareaza".
+In 2002 Stokes released the first version of a gnutella client he had written and dubbed "Shareaza".
 It was from the beginning a client with the aim of having features other gnutella clients did not have.
 Over the next two years Stokes coded in support for the eDonkey 2000 network, BitTorrent and a rewritten gnutella-based protocol which he named Gnutella2.

 On June 1, 2004 Stokes released the Shareaza source code under the GPL-2.0-or-later license (which coincided with the release of Shareaza version 2.0).
 Shareaza joined LimeWire, Gnucleus, and others as an open-source client on the Gnutella network.

 Since the beginning Shareaza was advertised as "completely free.
 No ads, no spyware, no guilting you to upgrade to a commercial version", stating that the developers "[couldn't] stand that kind of crap."
 It has remained as such in each subsequent release.

 From the first version Shareaza has supported swarming, metadata, library management, and automatic file hashing.